devops329/devops/instruction/serviceTesting/serviceTesting.md

 ![Endpoint requests](endpointRequests.png)

-The hosting of our endpoints over HTTP is accomplished by listing on a network port with the function `app.listen(port)` as defined in a file that we created named `index.js`.
+The hosting of our endpoints over HTTP is accomplished by listening on a network port with the function `app.listen(port)` as defined in a file that we create named `index.js`.

 **index.js**